 How Much Can We Fund?

 Pilot.
 After 10 years in development, we tested this system on a small scale for 5 years in Greenfield, MA, Ann Arbor, MI, and Goshen, IN.
-Then members in Greenfield used our innovative democratic system to fund 22 awesome projects with $30,000 from the Community Fund, over the course of two years.
+Then members in Greenfield used our innovative democratic system to fund 22 awesome projects with $30,000 from the Community Fund (a combination of grants, loans, and investments), over the course of two years.

 Results.
 And look what happened!
 The arrow in this graph shows where the first $10,000 of funding decisions were announced in 2017 and the Community Fund balance gradually dropped by $10,000.
 But then almost immediately it went back up again, even beyond where it started, because there were all these new organizations accepting Common Good payments, so members on average put a little more money in their account, so there was more Common Good credit going in circles and more money in the Community Fund.